“Here is my crown

 I bid you farewell, with thanks.

 Take a walk and enjoy the beauty of the woods before everything goes barren.
-Sprinkle seeds as you walk as gifts to nature, saying thank you for all these blessings.
+Sprinkle seeds as you walk as gifts to nature while saying thank you for all these blessings.
 Consider making charms or working spells for safety, abundance, confidence and harmony.
+Whatever you plan, remember the equinox and its themes of harmony, balance, preparation, and reflection.